 - to strengthen the standard, availability and equality of neurological education for neurologists and affiliated/related health professionals;

-- to raise awareness among the lay public, media, health care providers and other stakeholders, as well as law and policy makers about the burden and cost of neurological disorders and the benefits which clinical neurology can bring;
+- to raise awareness among the lay public, media, health care providers and other stakeholders, as well as law and policy makers about the burden and cost of neurological disorders and the benefits which clinical neurology can bring; as well as raising awareness of preventive measures and maintenance of a healthy nervous system including the brain.

 - to collaborate with international, national and regional neurological associations and related international health organisations.